 The Health Studies concentration is well suited to students wishing to pursue a broad array of potential career paths in the health and social services sector, including those requiring further education or training at the graduate level.

-Students in this concentration develop a considerable breadth of understanding with respect to the physical and social determinants of health, the organization of the health-care system, and methods for undertaking health research.
+Students in this concentration develop a considerable breadth of understanding concerning the physical and social determinants of health, the organization of the health-care system, and methods for undertaking health research.

 The Autism and Behavioural Science concentration provides you with the knowledge and experience necessary to provide services and support to children with autism and their families.

-The Mental Health and Addiction concentration is designed for students to develop a depth of understanding of issues around the single-biggest health issue of our time.
+The Mental Health and Addictions concentration is designed for students to develop a depth of understanding of issues around the single-biggest health issue of our time.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×